vegaprotocol/specs/protocol/0000-rewards-overview.md

 ## Reward Pool Accounts

 A Reward Pool is account is created for a `{reward scheme, asset}` combination when funds are transferred to the reward scheme ID.
 Reward Pool Accounts do not need to be tracked by core if they have a zero balance, however APIs may be required to previously used accounts for active reward schemes even if they have a zero balance, as some reward scheme configurations will reach zero balance after each payout and be expected to be topped up, so having the account disappear from APIs/views after payouts would be strange.

-A reward scheme can have a reward pool

 ## Reward Execution: